samatjain/tsmu/README.rst

 tsmu: transmission utilities
 ============================

-tsmu (call it tiramsu) are a set of utilities for working with torrents being downloaded in the transmission BitTorrent client.
+tsmu (call it tiramisu) are a set of utilities for working with torrents being downloaded in the transmission BitTorrent client.